lucsky/go-exml/README.md

 </address-book>
 ```

-Here is a way to parse it into an array of contact objects using **go-exml**:
+Here is a way to parse it into an array of contact objects using **exml**:

 ```go
 package main